-Your typical power drill works fine when working with softer surfaces like wood – but if you’re working with concrete or other hard materials, then you’re going to need a hammer drill.
+Your typical power drill works fine when working with softer surfaces like wood – but if you’re an electrician working with concrete or other hard materials, then you’re going to need a hammer drill.

 If you’re curious as to what hell would be like – try drilling through concrete with a bad hammer drill.
 Watch in desperation as your drill gently massages the concrete while overheating in your hand (if it doesn’t run out of battery first).
 No thanks.